-Warsaw, Poland, 1939.
-The country has just fallen to the German army and the city’s Jews have been rounded up and forced into a crowded, disease-ridden ghetto.
-Rumors are starting to circulate about the camps.
-When Sammy Lebowitz shows up seeking refuge, his family must confront their troubled past.
+The play is set in Warsaw, Poland in 1939.
+The country has fallen to the German army and the city’s residents have been rounded up and forced into a crowded, disease-ridden ghetto.
+Rumors are starting to circulate about the death camps.
+When Sammy Lebowitz shows up at this family’s home seeking refuge, they must confront their troubled past.

 Festival judges’ reviews:

 “I felt as though I had looked through a window at a true event and

 witnessed a family torn by war and discrimination, striving desperately to stay together through faith, beliefs, strength of conviction, sorrow and love.”